-The CBJ offers deferred compensation benefit for employees enrolled in the State of Alaska Public Employees Retirement System (PERS) Tier 4 Defined Contribution Retirement plan.
-The intent of the benefit is to match \$1.00 for every \$2.00 of employee contribution in a manner that grows with the employee's length of service.
+The CBJ offers a Deferred Compensation plan under IRC Section 457(b), under which payment of compensation may be deferred, to all eligible employees.
+Additionally, the CBJ offers a deferred compensation employer matching contribution for employees enrolled in the State of Alaska Public Employees Retirement System (PERS) Tier 4 Defined Contribution Retirement plan.
+The intent of the benefit is to match \$1.00 in an employer funded 401(a) plan account for every \$2.00 of employee contribution into a 457(b) plan account in a manner that grows with the employee's total length of service with the CBJ.
 This benefit is subject to yearly Assembly appropriation.

-(a) CBJ provides an escalating employer match into a separate 401(a) retirement account to an employee contribution into the CBJ deferred compensation plan based on years of service, as follows:
+(a) The CBJ provides an escalating employer match into a separate 401(a) retirement account to an employee contribution into the CBJ deferred compensation plan based on years of service, as follows: